 With all their fine attributes, let's not forget that smart notebooks can also save paper and trees while letting you write in style.
-The Rocketbook's 8.5 x 11-inch, 42-page notebook offers seven different page styles for notes, sketches, plans, lists, goals, and sharing ideas via dot-grid and lined pages.
-When you're ready to share, you can use the free app for iOS and Android to transmit your scribbles to cloud services like Google Drive, Dropbox, Evernote, Box, OneNote, Slack, and iCloud.
-Rocketbook works with any Pilot Frixion pen, marker, or highlighter and pages must be dry so the ink can bond to specialized pages — just add a drop of water and wipe clean with a damp cloth to start over.
+The Rocketbook's 8.5 x 11-inch 42-page notebook offers seven different page styles for notes, sketches, plans, lists, goals, and sharing ideas via dot-grid and lined pages.
+When you're ready to share, you can use the free Rocketbook app for iOS and Android to transmit your scribbles to cloud services like Google Drive, Dropbox, Evernote, Box, OneNote, Slack, and iCloud.
+Theworks with any Pilot Frixion pen, marker, or highlighter and pages must be dry so the ink can bond to specialized pages — just add a drop of water and wipe clean with a damp cloth to start over.
 It comes in eight bright colors and two sizes.

-Moleskine Pen+ Smart Writing Set
+Moleskine Pen+ Ellipse Smart Writing Set

-This complete Moleskine writing set promises to be a treat for anyone who loves writing by hand.
-It comes with paper notebook and digital smart pen, USB recharging cable, one pen tip ink refill, and a manual.
+This updated version of the complete Moleskine writing set promises to be a treat for anyone who loves writing by hand.
+It comes with a paper notebook and digital smart pen, USB recharging cable, one pen-tip ink refill, and a manual.
 The paper tablet features encoded paper in a dotted layout to work with the pen and allow the pen to capture each stroke and recognize exactly where it is in the Paper Tablet.
 The Moleskine Notes app transfers words and drawings from page to screen in real time, so you can digitize text, edit, organize, and share content.
 Its companion app for iOS and Android digitizes your notes and transfers them to your device, allowing you to notate, share, search, edit, and organize notes.
-You can use the app to record audio to sync with your notes.
-You can save all output in PDF, or upload to Google or Evernote.
-The app recognizes 15 languages, and lets you organize, archive, search, and use tags to sort your notes.
-Save your notes in PDF, image, vector, or text file format.
+But unlike Moleskine's previous smart writing set, your pen doesn't need to be connected to the app at all times; you can simply jot down notes and sync your pen with the app at a later time — great for those times you can't connect to your phone, like in a meeting.

 Rocketbook Wave Cloud-Connected Reusable Smart Notebook

-For those looking for a larger size notebook, the 80-page spiral-bound Rocketbook Wave Notebook comes in a generous standard size of 9.5 x 8.5 inches and sends your handwritten notes to the cloud via a subscription that you must purchase separately.
-The soft-cover Rocketbook Wave Notebook is paired with some intriguing smart tech.
+If you’re looking for a larger size notebook, the 80-page spiral-bound Rocketbook Wave Notebook is an excellent option.
+It comes in a generous standard size of 9.5 x 8.5 inches.
+Like other smart notebooks, it sends your handwritten notes to the cloud.
+Rocketbook does require a subscription, which you must purchase separately before you can use the cloud-based storage.
+As for its overall function, the soft-cover Rocketbook Wave Notebook has some intriguing smart tech.
 To clear the pages of any previous notes, you just pop the notebook into the microwave.
-Pages can be reused up to five times.
+Pages are reusable up to five times.

-- The best note-taking apps for iOS and Android
+- The best stock-trading apps for iPhone and Android in 2023